kensanata/trunk/request.md

 to the [Organisations](https://communitywiki.org/trunk/grab/Organisations) list.

-Please note that this Trunk instance is for English writers and readers. we realize that the Fediverse is multilingual, but at the same time it's no fun for newbies if the accounts listed write in a language they can't read.
+Please note that this Trunk instance is for English writers and readers.
+We realize that the Fediverse is multilingual, but at the same time it's no fun for newbies if the accounts listed write in a language they can't read.
 Hopefully more such sites for different languages will pop up!